davisknight7/Subscription-Manager/Documentation/User.md

   ![Dash Step 6-1](./images/step6-invoice-table-modal.png)

 ## Step 7:
 - Clicking on Subscription Group will take you to an overivew of the Subscription which the user is in, as long as they are in one.
-Nothing can be done here besides simpply viewing this information.
+Nothing can be done here besides simply viewing this information.
 It looks like this:
   ![Dash Step 6-2](./images/step7-group-overview.png)